 There are numerous skills that need to be acquired in order to make a move from PA to Executive level.
 However, one that is much understated but extremely important is taking control of your role and career.

-When you are at lower grade jobs, you will much more receive the objectives and aims for your job form your manager.
+When you are at lower grade jobs, you will much more receive the objectives and aims for your job from your manager.
 Your role is generally directed to you and you are in a relatively passive role.
-This is not the case for every junior PA, but is a common complaint but many PAs who feel that they are underutilised.
+This is not the case for every junior PA but is a common complaint but many PAs who feel that they are underutilised.

 What are the goals of your organisations?

 Executive PAs should keep up to date with the latest their industry and their organisations, by undertaking a more proactive interest in presentations, news bulletins and anything else that is circulated.
 Executive PAs should be being willing to attend higher-level meetings in order to gain more knowledge of their business and organisation.
 This will make you more aware of the current news and be able to recognise elements of your role that need to be prioritised to meet organisational objectives.